Elstner-Analytics/fasthtml-jsme/README.md

 # fasthtml-jsme

 How to integrate a JavaScript library into fasthtml and how to draw molecules with JSME.
-This was a reoccurring task for me in the past and I thought it would be a nice excercise with the new fasthtml library.
+This was a reoccurring task for me in the past and I thought it would be a nice exercise with the new fasthtml library.

 ![](screenshot.png)